 GRANT AGREEMENT: The submissions made to the Illinois State Board of Education by the applicant and the terms and conditions described in each tab of this application shall constitute the grant agreement between the applicant and the Illinois State Board of Education for the use of the funds described in the Budget Detail tab.
 This grant agreement shall be deemed to be entered into when the application has been approved by the Illinois State Board of Education.
-This grant agreement constitutes the entirety of the agreement between the parties and supersedes any other agreement or communication, whether written or oral, relating to the award of the grant funds.
-The person submitting this application on behalf of the applicant, is the authorized representative of the applicant in connection with this grant agreement, and that he or she is authorized to execute these Certifications and Assurances, and Standard Terms or the Grant on behalf of the applicant.
-Further, the person submitting this application on behalf of the applicant certifies under orath that all information in the grant agreement is true and correct to the best of his or her knowledge, information and belief, that grant funds shall be used only for the purposes described in this agreement, and that the award of this grant is conditioned upon this certification.
-This grant agreement may not be amended or modified except as by receiving approval for an amendment through the Ill.
-MSA application process or otherwise by the approval of the Illinois State Board of Education.
-By hitting Submit on the Submit page, this grant agreement shall be deemed to be executed on behalf of the applicant.
+This grant agreement or communication, whether written or oral, relating to the grant funds.
+The person submitting this application on behalf of the applicant certifies and assures the Illinois State Board of Education that he or she has been aduly authorized to file this application for and on behalf of the applicant, is the authorized to execute these Certifications and Assurances, and Standard Terms of the Grant on behalf of the applicant.
+Further, the person submitting this applicant certifies grant agreement is true and correct to the best of his or her knowledge, information and belief, that grant funds shall be used only for the purposes described in this agreement, and that the award of this grant agreement agreement is true and correct to the best of moving approval for an amendment through the IWAS application process or otherwise by the approval of the Illinois State Board of Education.
+Whether written and belief, that grant funds shall be used only for the purposes described in this agreement, and that the award of this grant agreement the application.
+This grant agreement shall be certification.
+This grant agreement shall be call on the abalf of the application process or otherwise by the approval of the Illinois State Board of Education of the application and belief.